 All good things must come to an end, which brings us to…

 On Her Majesty’s Secret Service, with Connery retired from the role and model and noted non-actor George Lazenby stepping into the tuxedo and Walther PPK holder.

 It’s total pish.

 Lazenby displays none of the charm, or the edge, or the physicality that Connery brought to the table, Telly Savalas is woefully miscast as Blofeld, and Blofeld’s plan is borderline nonsensical.
-I can on some level appreciate the attempt at character development, even that’s forgotten about for nearly forty years.
+I can on some level appreciate the attempt at character development, even if that’s forgotten about for nearly forty years.
 There’s a corps of seemingly normal people who hold this up as the best Bond film.
 I think they have access to a different version of the film than we do, because the one I’ve seen is unrelentingly terrible.
 With a disaster of this magnitude, there’s only one man to call to fix it…

 Sean Bean Again

 Hang on, no, that’s still not right.